Jhdezj/MC-project5/README.md

 # MC-project5

 ## Microverse HTML/CSS project 5 - Individual
-Individual Project to create an Apple clone page, using basic HTML and CSS.
+Individual Project to create  the teardown of [smashingmagazine.com](https://www.smashingmagazine.com/), using basic HTML and CSS.

 ![screenshot](assets/images/Design_teardown.png)

-#### I. The main focus of the project was the teardown of [smashingmagazine.com](https://www.smashingmagazine.com/)
+#### I. The project was not prepared for mobile use and no mobile queries were used.

 #### II.
-The project was not prepared for mobile use and no mobile queries were used.

-#### III.
 The layout is based in a CSS-based layout with floats.

 #### III.
 The main areas of the project can be divided as follows: